inthepocket/inthepocket-react-firebase-workshop-starter/workshops/HOOKS.md

 ## Good places to start

-- You could wrap the [service functions](../src/service/firebase.js) which look at Firebase in a custom effect. e.g getFromFirebaseRef could be wrapped in an effect useFirebaseRef
+- Take a look at the state and lifecycle hooks in the [Clock component](../src/components/Clock.js) and see how you can transform these to use hooks